shioyama/shioyama.github.io/about.md

 to quality results.

-I currently spend my days developing the foundations for commerce as a member of the Ruby and Rails Infrastructure team at [Shopify](https://www.shopify.com).
+I currently spend my days developing the foundations for commerce as a Staff Developer on the Ruby and Rails Infrastructure team at [Shopify](https://www.shopify.com).
 I also contribute actively to many open-source projects, including [Mobility](https://github.com/shioyama/mobility), a Ruby gem for translating